Whether you’re a budding UX designer or a seasoned professional, there’s lots you can learn from others in the field.

 Anca’s portfolio demonstrates exactly what hiring managers want to see: that she’s a solution-driven designer focused on solving real user problems.
 That’s what stands out above all else—not her newcomer status.

-Key takeaway from Anca’s UX portfolio:
+Key takeaway from Anca’s UX portfolio examples:

 You don’t need on-the-job experience to create a professional UX portfolio.
 Apply your UX skills to real user problems and turn them into case studies, just like Anca did.
 Here are some tips for creating your first portfolio without any experience: